ciaran51/elasticgraph/config/site/src/getting-started.md

 Then define your own schema in a Ruby file under `config/schema`.

-* Use the [schema definition API docs](/elasticgraph/docs/main/ElasticGraph/SchemaDefinition/API.html) as a reference.
+* Use the [schema definition API docs](/elasticgraph/docs/{{ site.data.doc_versions.latest_version }}/ElasticGraph/SchemaDefinition/API.html) as a reference.
+* Use our [AI Tools]({% link guides/ai-tools.md %}) together with an LLM such as [Goose](https://block.github.io/goose/) to translate a schema from an existing format such as protocol buffers, JSON schema, or SQL.
 * Run `bundle exec rake build` and deal with any errors that are reported.
 * Hint: search the project codebase for `TODO` comments to find things that need updating.